Wellbeing in education

 To find out more, here’s Kat Wells, co-author and health teacher from Lynfield College in Tāmaki Makaurau:

-The Ministry of Education has delivered hard copies of the book to schools, working alongside the New Zealand Health Education Association (NZHEA) to provide additional resources supporting its use.
+In 2021 we delivered hard copies of the book to schools and worked alongside the NZ Health Education Association (NZHEA) to provide additional resources supporting its use.

 Teachers can download their free version of Mental Health Education and Hauora and supporting resources from NZHEA.